 Adding to our fantastic ecosystem of developer resources, our helper code libraries help expand the Phrase API into specific languages.
 Whichever your developers’ preferred language, they can use our libraries for native function calls to access Phrase programmatically within their own applications.

 When your company works with agile development and agile localization, waiting for fully localized versions of your product before releasing them to the App Store or Google Play should be a thing of the past.
 Through its Software Development Kits, Phrase lets you update translations for your iOS and Android applications with a single click.
-With its Over-the-Air (OTA) SDKs, available for iOS and Android, the stores instantly pull translations from Phrase.
+With its Over-the-Air (OTA) SDKs, available for iOS and Android, and Flutter, the stores instantly pull translations from Phrase.

 Plugins for Designers

 Bridging a company’s preferred design tool, such as Sketch or Figma, with their software localization platform doesn’t have to entail designers looking at code, nor a manual workflow that takes time and costs you money.

 Without proper integration between design and localization, designers need to wait until the testing phase to spot design issues such as text length.
 Instead, you want them to be able to push the keys, the content strings, and the contextual screenshots in one go and then pull back the localized copy to create localized designs ahead of testing.

 Phrase’s design plugins allow content to be grabbed directly from the Sketch or Figma file.
 If your designers work in Android Studio or Microsoft Visual Studio, Phrase has a plugin for them as well.